bitshares/bitshares.github.io-old/_posts/2015-06-08-TL-DR-community-aspects.md

 ---
-title: TL;DR; -- Clarifying Some Aspects Raised by the Community
+title: Clarifying Some Aspects Raised by the Community
 ---

 Prior to the announcement the BitShares community has been asked to collect a set of their concerns that should be